hekar/blog/source/_posts/2019-08-30-how-I-stopped-hopping.md

 It took a long time to find, but [someone else on twitter still has the disc.](https://twitter.com/thunderdabest1/status/1048572202965196800)

 TurboLinux stayed in that drawer for years until one day I decided to take it out.
 One day, while looking for images of Windows 3.11 through Google which proved fruitless.
-For some reason I wanted to try a new operating system.
-Being unable to find older versions of Windows, I went to the drawer and decided to see what was this TurboLinux disc.
+I decided to try a new operating system.
+Being unable to find older versions of Windows, I went to the drawer and to see what was this TurboLinux disc.
 It took 3 days to install and log into the system.
 I hadn't understood that upon first boot one had to login as `root` and that the `root` password (which I randomly entered characters for) was the password entered during one of over 50 installation prompts.
 Fortunately another user had the same issue on [linuxquestions.org](https://www.linuxquestions.org) and I figured out how to login.

 Although I successfully installed TurboLinux and used KDE, I never did get the WinModem in my 450MHz Compaq Pentium 2 to work with the kernel.
 Installation of the driver required recompilation of the kernel and that was too much for an 11 year old to figure out.

-Getting TurboLinux installed peeked my interest as the alternative had been an unreliable Windows 98.
-I had been doing more PlayStation than PC gaming at the time, so support for common video games wasn't a concern.
+Getting TurboLinux installed peeked my interest as the alternative had been the unreliable Windows 98.
+Since using the PlayStation more than the PC for gaming, support for video games wasn't a concern.
 [Distrowatch](https://distrowatch.com), [OSNews](https://www.osnews.com) and even [Slashdot](http://slashdot.org/) has become my most frequented sites at the time.

 ### Where do I find the Perfect Linux Distribution?

-Even without broadband internet, distribution hopping had caught me.
-Soon I was taking the money I had saved and ordered discs of Mandrake 9.2, Mandrake 10, collections with Debian, Slackware, Fedora Core, SUSE 9.1 Personal, Knoppix, ...
-Some of the distributions were over 12 CDs.
+Even without broadband internet, distribution hopping was still within reach.
+Soon I was taking all the money I had saved and ordering discs of Mandrake 9.2, Mandrake 10, collections with Debian, Slackware, Fedora Core, SUSE 9.1 Personal, Knoppix, ...
+Some of the distributions were over 12 CDs...

 Over the years, nearly every 2 weeks, I would spend _hours_ switching between Windows and various distros.
 Backing up data to floppies, then CDs, then DVDs.
 Often dual booting, but sometimes triple or quad booting on the same computer.
 Later on I purchased multiple computers to install even more operating systems.

 What started in 2005 as an interest in alternatives to Windows 98.
-Became formatting multiple computers on a weekly basis and annoying everyone about how Linux was going to change the world and everyone needed to try it out, because it was the year of the Linux desktop (_remember when that was a thing people talked about?_)
+Became formatting multiple computers on a weekly basis and annoying everyone about how Linux was going to change the world and everyone needed to try it out.
+Because it was the year of the Linux desktop (_remember when that was a thing people talked about?_)

 ### Disenchantment